Olympics on Australian television

 The Olympic Games have been broadcast on Australian television since 1956, coinciding with both the introduction of television in Australia as well as the first year Australia hosted an Olympics.
 All three commercial networks have broadcast the Summer Olympics or Winter Olympics at least once, as have both public broadcasters and the dominant subscription television platform Foxtel, often sharing broadcasting rights with another network.

 The Olympics is on the anti-siphoning list, meaning subscription television providers are banned from bidding for exclusive broadcasting rights, to ensure the sporting event is available on free-to-air television to all viewers.

 History

 1956

 Television in Australia was launched in order to ensure the first Olympics to be held in Australia could be broadcast.
 The only three television stations in Melbourne and Sydney shared the rights.
 For technical reasons, Sydney viewers received pictures up to a day later than Melbourne viewers.

-1960s

-For the 1960 Olympics, held in Rome, the coverage was 100% bought in from one of the USA networks.
-This was not modified AT ALL in consideration of the hugely enthusiastic Australian viewership.
-Enthusiasm quickly turned into a feeling of insult, as it was only if we figured prominently in any event, that there was any mention of Australians at all, and then, it seemed always in context of how and why the USA was unsuccessful.
-Compared to 1956, this coverage was deeply disappointing.